-We are working with John Stoltzfus of Weaver Valley Farms in order to provide the same grass-fed beef sourcing that Kimberton Whole Foods customers are accustomed to.
-The young grass-fed cattle begin their lives on pastures of North Carolina and Virginia and then are brought to Pennsylvania to be properly finished.
-There, the grass is plentiful and land is less expensive.
-By comparison, most of the grass-fed beef available in stores is shipped in from the Midwest or even New Zealand.
+We are working with John Stoltzfus of Weaver Valley Farms in order to provide the same beef sourcing that Kimberton Whole Foods customers are accustomed to.
+The young cattle begin their lives on pastures of North Carolina, Virginia, and parts of Pennsylvania and then are brought to our farm to be properly finished.

 Tell us about how the cattle are processed.

 We use only USDA inspected butchers which ensures the live cattle are healthy and the meat has been properly inspected by the USDA.
 All our beef is segregated from other farm’s beef at the butcher shop to ensure traceability and quality standards.
 We feel that you can taste a difference in the freshness and quality of beef raised locally and butchered only days prior to delivery.

 What are the cattle fed during the winter months?

 We feed grass hay, alfalfa hay and baleage hay.
 They also get salt, minerals and molasses.